King Fahd University of Petroleum & Minerals

 Working Groups:

-problems.
-Participants receive bonus grades for such activities.
-The
+receive bonus grades for such activities.
+The organization of these groups is as

-organization of these groups is as follows.
-Any student with a GPA above 3.0
+follows.
+Any student with a GPA above 3.0 can be considered as a class leader.

-create a Working Group of 3 or 4 students to review the course
+Each class leader is encouraged to create a Working Group of 3 or 4

-material of COE 308.
-A Bonus will be given to all members of a Working Group
+students to review the course material of COE 308.
+A Bonus will be given to all

-for each meeting of the group.
-Students with a GPA above 3.0 wishing to
+members of a Working Group for each meeting of the group.
+Students with a GPA

-participate in this activity are pleased to give their name and ID to the
+above 3.0 wishing to participate in this activity are pleased to give their name

-instructor.
-Students wishing to participate as group members may ask the
+and ID to the instructor.
+Students wishing to participate as group members may

-the responsibility of providing the instructor the list of students who
+has the responsibility of providing the instructor the list of students who

 attended a meeting.
-This list should include the students name, date of
+This list should include the students name, date of meeting,

-with any of the Class Leaders.
+the Class Leaders.

 COURSE PROJECTS